The Voyage of the Mimi

 The Voyage of the Mimi is a thirteen-episode American educational television program depicting the crew of the ship Mimi exploring the ocean and taking a census of humpback whales.
 The series aired on PBS (Public Broadcasting Service) and was created by the Bank Street College of Education in 1984 to teach middle-schoolers about science and mathematics in an interesting and interactive way, where every lesson related to real world applications.
+Its budget was 3.65 million dollars.

+Each video segment has accompanying student and teacher handouts or worksheets.
+Four software modules are available that covered topics and skills in navigation and map reading, computer literacy and programming, the elements of ecosystems, and the natural environment of whales.

-The series was also released on VHS and as a LaserDisc collection.
+The series was later released on VHS and as a LaserDisc collection.
 In August 2014, the series was released in digital form via iTunes U.